RocketChat/Rocket.Chat.RaspberryPi/README.md

 [![Rocket.Chat on Pi Logo](https://raw.githubusercontent.com/Sing-Li/bbug/master/images/raspberry-logo.png)](https://www.raspberrypi.org/)

-* Raspberry Pi is the tiny $30 quad-core computer that revolutionalized affordable servers
+* Raspberry Pi is the tiny $35 quad-core computer that revolutionalized affordable servers
-* Rocket.Chat is the popular high performance, large capacity, open source web chat platform that rocked the server world
+* Rocket.Chat is the popular high performance, large capacity, open source team communications platform that rocked the server world

 You can now run a private chat server on your Pi for:
 * family